inaka/guidelines/README.md

 * Code must compile – All code merged must **fully** compile.
 This should be true for all commits in the history, because if there are commits that don’t fully compile, it will be  more difficult to use git bisect.
-Partial commits with non-working code can be allowed if prior to submitting the pull request, the branch is rebased interactively and the partial commits squashed into a single commit.
+Partial commits with non-working code can be allowed if prior to submitting the pull request the branch is rebased interactively and the partial commits squashed into a single commit.
 If desired, the work progress history can be retained in the extended commit message.